mvolkmann/blog/src/smalltalk.md

         ifFalse: [self * (self - 1) factorial])
 ```

+## File List

+To view local files and operate on them,
+select Open ...
+File List from the World menu.

+By default, the top directory will be one from which Cuis was started,
+referred to as "Cuis top".
+To instead start from the root directory of the drive,
+right-click in the upper-left pane and
+select "default initial directories" ...
+"OS roots".
+This change will not take effect until a new File List window is opened.

+A common operation performed in a File List window
+is to locate and select a `.pck.st` file that defines a package
+and click the "install package" button to install it.

 ## File Out and File In

 To save all the code for a package to a text file: